 Dear Family and Friends,

-The work ahead of me?
-Race 26.2 miles and raise at least $1,750 for the MMRF.
-Training for this event will be a big challenge, but nothing compared to the challenges faced by patients with multiple myeloma.
+Training for this event is a big challenge, but nothing compared to the challenges faced by patients with multiple myeloma.